1984 in Japan: Arts and entertainment

 In film, The Funeral by Juzo Itami won the Best film award at the Japan Academy Prize and at the Hochi Film Awards, MacArthur's Children by Masahiro Shinoda won Best film at the Blue Ribbon Awards and Mahjong hōrōki by Makoto Wada won Best film at the Yokohama Film Festival.
 For a list of Japanese films released in 1984 see Japanese films of 1984.

 In manga, the winners of the Shogakukan Manga Award were Human Crossing by Masao Yajima and Kenshi Hirokane (general), Futari Daka and Area 88 by Kaoru Shintani (shōnen), Yume no Ishibumi by Toshie Kihara (shōjo) and Kinnikuman by Yudetamago (children).
 X+Y by Moto Hagio won the Seiun Award for Best Comic of the Year.
 For a list of manga released in 1984 see :Category:1984 manga.

 In music, the 35th Kōhaku Uta Gassen was won by the Red Team (women).
 Hiroshi Itsuki won the 26th Japan Record Awards, held on December 31, and the FNS Music Festival.
+For other music, see 1984 in Japanese music.

 In television, see: 1984 in Japanese television.

 Japan hosted the Miss International 1984 beauty pageant, won by Guatemalan Ilma Urrutia.